 This is a test of “Composite Dual Momentum”, broadly based on Gary Antonacci’s paper: Risk Premia Harvesting Through Dual Momentum.
-The model uses Antonacci’s unique approach to measuring momentum, which considers both absolute (aka time-series) and relative (aka cross-sectional) momentum, to trade a much larger basket of asset classes than his more well-known GEM strategy.
+The model uses Antonacci’s unique approach to measuring momentum, which considers both absolute (aka time-series) and relative (aka cross-sectional) momentum, to trade a much larger basket of asset classes than his more well-known Traditional Dual Momentum strategy.
 Results from 1985, net of transaction costs, follow.

 Linearly-scaled.
 Click for logarithmically-scaled chart.

 The strategy divides the portfolio into four “modules”, each targeted to a different component of financial markets: equities, credit risk, real estate, and stress.
 From each module, the strategy uses dual momentum to select either one of two related asset classes, or cash.
 The four modules and their associated assets are as follows:

 - Equities: US equities (represented by SPY) or international equities (EFA)

 - Credit risk: US corporate bonds (LQD) or US high yield bonds (HYG)

 - Real estate: equity REITs (VNQ) or mortgage REITs (REM)

 - Economic stress: gold (GLD) or long-term US Treasuries (TLT)